This session will provide an overview of two Built Green 5-Star certified microhousing apartment complexes.

-David Neiman, AIA is a Principal at Neiman Taber Architects, a Seattle firm specializing in urban housing with a focus on issues of livability, affordability, community, and access to housing for all.
+David Neiman, AIA, is a principal at Neiman Taber Architects, a Seattle firm specializing in urban housing with a focus on issues of livability, affordability, community, and access to housing for all.
 Through a combination of design, advocacy, and project development, he has helped to pioneer new approaches to housing in Seattle.

-He holds architecture degrees from the University of Washington and the University of Pennsylvania, and is a licensed architect in the state of Washington.
+He holds architecture degrees from the University of Washington and the University of Pennsylvania and is a licensed architect in the state of Washington.
 He was a recent member of the Mayor’s Housing Affordability and Livability Agenda (HALA) Committee and the NW Design Review Board.